 - Healthcare program administrators

 - Individuals working in health-related professional organizations and trade associations

 - Health information technology (HIT) professionals working in provider and payer systems

 - Public health and government officials working in regulatory positions at local, state or federal levels

-- The Master of Science in Health Policy (MS-HP) requires completion of 39 credits comprising 11 courses and a Capstone Research Project that is presented on the Jefferson campus to peers and faculty following completion of coursework.
+The MS-HP requires completion of 39 credits or 12 courses and a Capstone Project that is presented on campus to peers and faculty following completion of coursework.

 - Earned baccalaureate degree with approximate GPA of 3.0 or higher

 - Ability to perform graduate work demonstrated by one of the following:

 - Graduate degree or at least 9 credits of appropriate graduate coursework with a grade of B or higher

 - Competitive score on the GRE or other graduate entrance examination